Tharun151425/MemoryGame/README.md

 ![Game Complete](screenshots/game-complete.png)
 ![Mobile View](screenshots/mobile-view.png)

+---

-## How to Play
+## 🎯 How to Play

-1. Click the "Start Game" button to begin
+1. Click on **Start Game** to begin.
-2. Find matching pairs of colored cards by clicking on them
+2. Flip cards and find all matching pairs.
-3. Match all pairs before the timer runs out
+3. Complete the game before the countdown ends.
-4. Your score is tracked and saved
+4. Your score is saved automatically — try to beat it!
-5. Try to beat your high score!

-## Technologies Used

-- HTML5
-- CSS3 (with CSS Variables for theming)
-- Vanilla JavaScript (ES6+)
-- LocalStorage API for data persistence
-- Font Awesome icons
+---

 ## Installation